Maitreya

 Maitreya (Sanskrit) or Metteyya (Pali) is a bodhisattva who is regarded as the future Buddha of this world in all schools of Buddhism, prophesied to become Maitreya Buddha or Metteyya Buddha.
 In some Buddhist literature, such as the Amitabha Sutra and the Lotus Sutra, he is also referred to as Ajitā (Invincible, Unconquerable).
 In Tibetan Buddhism he is known as the "Lord of Love" or the "Noble Loving One" (Pakpa Jampa).
 The root of his name is the Sanskrit word maitrī (Pali: metta; meaning friendliness, loving-kindness).
 The name Maitreya is also related to the Indo-Iranian name Mitra.
-In Hinduism, Maitreya is prophesied to be the king of Shambala, which is also the birthplace of the Kalki Avatar.
+In Hinduism, Maitreya is prophesied to be the king of Shambala, which is also prophesied to be the birthplace of the Kalki Avatar.

 In all branches of Buddhism, Maitreya is viewed as the direct successor of Gautama Buddha.
 As the fifth and final Buddha of the current kalpa (eon), Maitreya's teachings will be focused around re-establishing the Buddha's Dharma on Earth.
 According to scriptures, Maitreya's teachings will be similar to those of Gautama (Shakyamuni).
 The arrival of Maitreya is prophesied to occur during an era of decline when the teachings of Gautama Buddha have been disregarded or obliviated.

 Despite many religious figures and spiritual leaders claiming to be Maitreya throughout history, diverse Buddhist sects insist that these are false claims, while underscoring that Maitreya has yet to appear as a Buddha on the grounds that the Buddha's teachings have not been disregarded.
 Traditional Buddhists believe that Maitreya currently resides in Tushita heaven.
 However, Maitreya is not inaccessible, and various Buddhists throughout history have also claimed to have been visited by Maitreya, to have had visions of him, and to have received teachings by him.
 As such, Mahayana Buddhists traditionally consider Maitreya to be the founder of the Yogacara tradition through his revelation of various scriptures like the Mahāyānasūtrālamkārakā, and the Madhyāntavibhāga.